 After clicking on the Set Variation Stock button, the admin will see all the variations of that product and then POS stock quantity to each variation accordingly.

-The admin can navigate to POS > Pos Orders, where he can view all the orders in a list view and can view any order details by simply clicking on order as shown in the image below.
+The admin can navigate to WooCommerce Point Of Sale > Orders, to view the list of orders as shown in the image below.

 The admin can also choose the payment method and outlet for which the admin wants to view the report.